Skip to content

 Universal Filters + Personalization for Investment Dashboards

-Investing products accumulate data quickly: recommendations, performance, watchlists, portfolios, geographies, currencies.
+Investing products accumulate data quickly: recommendations, performance, watchlists, portfolios, geographies, and currencies.

 If every screen invents its own filter UI, the experience fragments.
-Users stop trusting the numbers because they can't tell what they're looking at.
+Users eventually stop trusting the numbers because they cannot tell what they are looking at.

 What "universal filters" means